International Consolidated Airlines Group, S.A. – Annual report – 31 December 2023

 e Engineering and other aircraft costs

-At December 31, 2021, the Group recognised €1,832 million in respect of maintenance, restoration and handback provisions (2020: €1,588 million).
-Information on movements on the provision is disclosed in note 26.
 The Group has a number of contracts with service providers to replace or repair engine parts and for other maintenance checks.
 These agreements are complex and generally cover a number of years.
 Provisions for maintenance, restoration and handback are made based on the best estimate of the likely committed cash outflow.
-In determining this best estimate, the Group applies significant judgement as to the level of forecast costs expected to be incurred when the aircraft is returned to the lessor.
-The assumptions of this significant judgement include aircraft utilisation, expected maintenance intervals, future maintenance costs and the aircraft’s condition.
-The associated forecast costs are discounted to their present value, the effect of which is not considered to be material.
-The Group considers that there is no reasonably possible change to a single assumption that would have a material impact on the provisions, however a combination of changes in multiple assumptions may.
+In determining this best estimate, the Group applies significant judgement as to the level of forecast costs expected to be incurred when the major maintenance event occurs.
+Other assumptions not considered to be significant include aircraft utilisation, expected maintenance intervals and the aircraft’s condition.
+The associated forecast costs are discounted to their present value.
+While the Group considers that there are no reasonably possible change to any of the individual assumptions that would have a material impact on the provisions, a combination of changes in several assumptions may.
+The Group considers that a reasonably possible change in the inflation rate and discount rate assumptions of a 100 basis points increase would give rise to an increase of €53 million (2022: €51 million) and a decrease of €59 million (2022: €68 million), respectively, when applied in isolation to one another.

-Judgements
+Judgements (extract)

 a Determining the lease term of contracts with renewal and termination options